Skip to main content

 Pruning

 Mow at 1.5-3 inches (4-8 cm).
 Never remove more than one-third of blade height per mowing.
-Mow higher in summer stress.
-Overseed thin areas annually.
+Mow higher during summer stress.
+Overseed thin areas annually since the bunchgrass habit means the species does not fill bare spots on its own.

 Pruning Schedule